WordPress-Sandbox/cms-blocks/README.md

 A plugin for WordPress to create reusable content to insert in posts, pages and other areas of the site.
-The plugin appears in the WordPress admin under the 'Content Blocks' menu.
+The plugin appears in the WordPress admin under the 'CMS Blocks' menu.
 The content created in this area can be inserted using a shortcode, `[cms-block id="1"]`, or with the widget.

 The shortcode accepts parameters for: